Generic filters

 DescriptionAssessmentPre-requisitesLeads toQualification availableTo discuss contact

-Our te reo Māori learning journey continues on to level 2, when our language we have learnt in our previous years is used now with growing confidence to express our views, opinions and knowledge of the Māori and Pākehā world we are learning to navigate and walk within.
-We continue to learn new karakia, extend our pepeha, learn new whakataukī, kīwaha and waiata.
+Our te reo Māori learning journey continues on to level 2, when our language we have learnt in our previous years is used now with growing confidence to express our views, opinions and knowledge of te ao Māori and te ao Pākehā we are learning to navigate and walk within.
+We continue to learn new karakia, learn new whakataukī, kīwaha and waiata.
 We continue to practise speaking, listening, reading and writing.
-Students will have the opportunity to participate in Ngā Manu Kōrero Māori secondary school speech competition (speaking in either English or te reo).
-We will of course continue learning about tikanga and history, and debate issues which are of interest to Māori.A mixture of internal and external assessments, across the four skills of listening, speaking, reading and writing.Level 1 Te Reo Māori; or by negotiation with the Head of Department.Level 3 Te Reo MāoriNCEA Level 2Ms Sinclair
+We will of course continue learning about tikanga and history, and Māori current affairs.A mixture of internal and external assessments, across the four skills of listening, speaking, reading and writing.Level 1 Te Reo Māori; or by negotiation with the Head of Department.Level 3 Te Reo MāoriNCEA Level 2Whaearua Ross-Hotene

 Te Reo Māori – Tau 12, 12TR